bigbang/bigbang-client-js/README.md

 ### **channel.on('leave', function(clientId))**

-Fired when a scubscriber leaves the channel.
+Fired when a subscriber leaves the channel.

 BigBang.ChannelData
 -------------------